 A full list of the endorsed Exam Centres can be seen below.
 The Exam Centre Procedures and Guidelines outline the school’s Exam Centre responsibilities and TASC’s responsibilities for the exams.

-Schools wishing to renew their Exam Centre MoU or be considered as a new Exam Centre, can follow the steps outlined in the TASC Exam Centre Memorandum of Understanding.
+Schools wishing to renew their Exam Centre Memorandum of Understanding (MoU) or who want to be considered as a new Exam Centre should follow the steps outlined in the TASC Exam Centre Memorandum of Understanding.

 Endorsed Exam Centres